Master of Studies in Study of Religions

 .
 The examiners may award a distinction to candidates who have performed with special merit in the whole examination.
 5. A candidate who fails the examination will be permitted to retake it on one further occasion only, not later than one year after the initial attempt.
 Such a candidate whose 10,000-15,000 word essay has been of satisfactory standard may resubmit the same piece of work, while a candidate who had reached a satisfactory standard on the written papers will not be required to retake that part of the examination.

-paper on one of the candidate ’s two chosen religions will consist of a dissertation of 10,000 –15,000 words.
-Essays and dissertations on the relations or comparisons between two religions, or approaches taken from one view towards others, are also welcomed, so long as they do not overlap with work done for any other elements of this degree.
-Decisions on the suitability of titles for both dissertation and essays will be taken in consultation with the Chair of Examiners for that year .
-The paper on the other religion will consist of two essays of up to 5,000 words.
+’s two chosen religions will be examined by two papers, of which one will consist of two essays of up to 5,000 words and one will consist of a dissertation of 10,000 –15,000 words.
+Between them, essays and dissertations must deal with the two chosen religions.
+Essays and dissertations on the interactions, relations or comparisons between two religions, or approaches taken from one view towards others, are also encouraged, with the proviso that there is no overlap between essays and dissertation.
+Decisions on the suitability of titles for both dissertation and essays will be taken in consultation with the Chair of Examiners for that year.

-Candidates will not normally be allowed to substitute a long essay or two short essays for the paper on The Nature of Religion.
+Candidates will not normally be allowed to substitute a long essay or two short essays for the paper on The Nature of Religion (Theories and Methods in the Study of Religion and Themes in the Interaction between Religions).
 Any candidate who believes that he or she has special grounds for seeking a dispensation must present a case to the Graduate Studies Committee, with the supervisor's approval, before the fifth week of Hilary Term.

-This paper will require that students demonstrate an advanced understanding of the main classical and contemporary approaches to the study of religions.
+The first part of this paper 'Theories and Methods in the Study of Religion' will require that students demonstrate an advanced understanding of the main classical and contemporary approaches to the study of religions.
 It will cover the work of some of the most important scholars in the field, and consider the history of the field of the study of religion, through its methods and theories, over the 20th century up to the present.

 The paper will require that students investigate the fundamental aspects of Buddhist thought, mainly as reflected by early Buddhist teaching.